COHP110 Admissions Policy – Academic Policy

 1. The minimum admission requirements and the overall grade point average (GPA) required for admission to each program varies and can be found in the UTHSC Academic Bulletin.

 4. Applicants who have not completed all pre-requisite course requirements must submit a proposed plan of study for completion of all remaining required course work as part of their initial application.
-The purpose of the proposed plan of study is to determine whether or not it is possible for an applicant to complete all requirements.
+The purpose of the proposed plan of study is to determine whether it is possible for an applicant to complete all requirements.

 5. The purpose of other required materials, such as the essay contained in the official application and the pre-professional evaluation, is to assess such attributes as communication skills, behavioral/social attributes, emotional health, good judgment, responsibility, ability to function under stress, and flexibility.
+Please note that not all programs have essays and certain supplemental items.

 6. Applicants must complete tests or examinations such as the Graduate Record Examination (GRE) and submit results when required by the program to which they apply.